sundarnagarajan/googlevoice-appliance/README.md

 - The [LICENSE (GPLv3)](/LICENSE) used for everything on this repository, unless otherwise explicitly indicated
 - [Code of conduct](/CODE_OF_CONDUCT.md)
 - Please read the [FAQ](/docs/faq.md) before reporting an issue
-- If you are a beginner or are not experienced with operating at the Linux command line, please see: [learning linux](/docs/learning_linux.md)
+- If you are a beginner or are not experienced with operating at the Linux command line, please see: [FAQ #1](https://github.com/sundarnagarajan/ast-gv-pjsip-raspi-ubuntu/blob/master/docs/faq.md#1-i-am-new-to-linux--ubuntu--debian-i-do-not-understand-the-instructions)

 ## Credits
 - [naf419](https://github.com/naf419) for his work on patching asterisk to work with Google Voice